 “Hi chicken,” I heard.
-I rolled over in bed and gazed at Dad, surprised to see him.
-He had wheeled himself up to the side of my bed, but Mum was nowhere in sight.
+I tore my eyes away from the toast and was surprised to see Dad wheeling towards me.
+Mum was nowhere in sight.
 I felt a rush of gratitude when he ignored the shattered plate on the ground and the tears welling in my eyes.

 “Just me today,” he said, seeing my eyes dart around for Mum.
 I nodded without sitting up and he reached out to touch my face.

-“Sit up, my darling,” he said, and I churlishly did as asked.
+“Sit up, darling,” he said, and I churlishly did as asked.
 If anyone could get me to do something, it was Dad.
-“It breaks my heart to see you like this, my beautiful girl.”
+“It breaks my heart to see you like this, Rosie.”

 His voice was quiet, and I shifted uncomfortably.
 Changing the subject, I asked, “What are you doing today?”

-“Visiting my favourite persom.
+“Visiting my favourite person.
 I escaped your mum while her back was turned.
 Don’t even ask how I got here.”

 I couldn’t help but grin.
 Despite being struck down with a disability and his whole life changing, he still had the energy and spirit to be himself.
 If only I was half as strong.

 “She’ll find you in about ten minutes, no doubt,” I giggled, and he winked.

 “In which case, let’s get out of here.”